syncfusion-content/maui-docs/MAUI/DataGrid/Summaries.md

 ### Formatting built-in caption summary

-By default, caption summary rows are displayed with the [SfDataGrid.GroupCaptionTextFormat]() property.
+By default, the caption summary rows in the data grid are displayed using the [SfDataGrid.GroupCaptionTextFormat]() property.

 Default group caption format is `{ColumnName}: {Key} - {ItemsCount} Items`.